3 Types of Product Liability Claims

 - The user was harmed while using the product for its intended purpose.
 More specifically, the harm occurred due to the manufacturing defect in the product.

 - The product contained a harmful defect when it left the manufacturer.
-This type of products liability can also apply to distributors or retailers, for example, if parts, ingredients or products are compromised before reaching the consumer, yet the item is still placed into the stream of commerce.
+This type of product liability lawsuit can also apply to distributors or retailers.
+For example, if products are compromised before reaching the consumer, yet the item is still placed into the stream of commerce, the distributor or retailer may be held liable.

-Basically, manufacturing defect claims are based on deviations that set a finished product apart from the product design.
-In some cases, if the product causing harm was also destroyed in an event—a car accident, for example, or an explosion—a manufacturing defect claim can be based on malfunction doctrine.
+Basically, manufacturing defect claims are based on deviations from the product design.
+In some cases, a manufacturing defect claim can be based on malfunction doctrine if the product causing harm was also destroyed in an event—a car accident, for example, or an explosion.
 Malfunction doctrine allows a victim to demonstrate that their injury indicates the presence of a malfunction or defect.

 Related: Product Liability Laws: Internet Challenges and the Dangers Lurking Behind Them